barryclark/jekyll-now/_posts/2022-12-08-common-cpp-errors-vs-rust.md

-Here the programmers mindset is _let me just log the timeout real quick_, but it is easy to forget that this operation inserts a timeout of `0` (which in often means _infinite wait_) in case no such key was already present.
+Here the programmers mindset is _let me just log the timeout real quick_, but it is easy to forget that this operation inserts a timeout of `0` (which in often means infinite wait) if no such key was already present.
 Rust's [BTreeMap](https://doc.rust-lang.org/std/collections/struct.BTreeMap.html#)
-exposes a much less surprising API, which makes this kind of error hard to make.
+exposes a much less surprising API, which makes this kind of error arguably impossible to make.

 # Bug \#3: References to Temporaries

-While the bugs described above might in theory be fixed by an API redesign in the standard library [^backwards], the next one is inherent in the language.
+While the bugs described above might theoretically be fixed by an API redesign in the standard library[^backwards], the next one is inherent in the language.
 It has to do with the lifetime of temporaries.
 I assume that many of us know about [lifetime](https://en.cppreference.com/w/cpp/language/lifetime) in the C++ standard and also know that lifetimes of temporaries _may_ be extended under certain circumstances.
 However, I personally would be hard-pressed to recount